techidaily/site-article-helps/source/_posts/updated-2024-approved-pioneering-video-editing-techniques-for-windows-10-aficionados.md

 Using the software is easy for you.
 You can find all the buttons you need for [basic editing like cutting](https://tools.techidaily.com/wondershare/filmora/download/), merging, cropping, speeding up/slowing down, adjusting volume and quite a lot more.
 You just need to click the button on toolbar to do basic editing.

 ![edit video on windows 10](https://images.wondershare.com/filmora/article-images/filmora9-split.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 #### Step 3\.
 Add and edit music